drainpip/shaneis.me-v2/content/blog/implementation-details-2/index.md

 <!-- CODE BLOCK - END -->
 <!-- prettier-ignore-end -->

-Note: There are some assumptions in this code that you still have `<Layout />` and `<SEO />` hanging around.
+Note: There are some assumptions in this code that you still have `<Layout />` and `<Seo />` hanging around.
 If not, feel free to delete that part.

 Let’s go into `gatsby-node.js`, create the pages, and use this new template!